 The company's stock currently trades on the OTCMarkets OTC Pink Current tier of the market.
 The company's shares are DTC eligible.
-On May 12, 2014 the company made an application for a tier change to the OTCQX (common) tier.
-When the company's common stock fell in price beneath the \$.10 threshold, and when our sponsoring broker shuttered his operations, our application went into hiatus.
-Prior to the shutdown of our previous sponsoring brokerage, the company did secure the approval of its Designated Advisor for Disclosure (DAD), a mandated part of the process.
-The company is now working on an M&A transaction that upon completion would lead to an uplisting to the OTCQX (common) tier.
+On May 12, 2015 the company made an application for a tier change to the OTCQX (common) tier.
+When the company's common stock fell in price beneath the \$.10 threshold, and when our sponsoring broker shuttered his operation, our application went into hiatus.
+Subsequently, we have been in contact with OTCMarkets and we plan to revive our application after we complete an M&A transaction.
+To that end we have agreed to work with an M&A partner, a current SEC filer with a large shareholder base.
+We have executed a Preliminary Agreement and are in the final stages of completing a Definitive Agreement.
+We anticipate closing this transaction during second quarter 2017.

-Business activities throughout the next three months:
+Business activities throughout the next twelve months:

-The company's business on a day-to-day basis includes the distribution of our GenStrip 50 and GenUltimate! products.
-Also within 45 days of this writing, the company will introduce its GenSure! product.
+The company's business on a day-to-day basis includes the distribution of our GenUltimate! products, (50 count and 100 count versions).
+Also within 90 days of this writing, the company will introduce its GenSure! product which has recently concluded its clinical analyses.
+GenSure will be sold in certain International markets.
+In the next